If you are looking for an easy gift idea that will only look like it was hard to make, sharpie painted glasses are for you!

 Here is an in-progress shot:

 Once you are all finished painting your glasses, it’s time to cure the paint to make the glasses washable.
 When I first researched curing temperatures and times for my dish painting project, I came across a great number of different temps and times.
 This is the process I settled on and it has worked very well:

 Carefully place each glass on your middle oven rack upside down (for stability).
 If you have air bake cookie sheets, you can place your glasses on one of them.
 They don’t warp when heated.

-Close door and turn on oven to 350 degrees Fahrenheit = about 175 Celsius.
+Close the door and turn on the oven to 350 degrees Fahrenheit = about 175 Celsius.
 Let the oven come up to temperature.
 Once it is fully heated, set the timer to 30 minutes.
-Let glass ware bake/cure for thirty minutes, then turn off the oven.
-Keep the door closed and let glass ware sit in the oven until fully cooled.
+Let glassware bake/cure for thirty minutes, then turn off the oven.
+Keep the door closed and let the glasses sit in the oven until fully cooled.

 It helps to save this for the evening, so you won’t tie up your oven for several hours, just in case you need it to cook dinner.
 If you cure the glasses in the evening and let them sit in the oven overnight to cool off you get to wake up to admire your completely finished project the next morning.
 How exciting!